-- Functional enrichment between two subtypes of leukemia. - Identification of molecular signatures in distinct glioblastoma subtypes. - Meta-pathway analysis in the leukemia data.
+- Functional enrichment between two subtypes of leukemia. - Identification of molecular signatures in distinct glioblastoma subtypes.

 Throughout this vignette we will use the C2 collection of curated gene sets that form part of the Molecular Signatures Database (MSigDB) version 3.0.
 This particular collection of gene sets is provided as a GeneSetCollection object called c2BroadSets in the accompanying experimental data package GSVAdata, which stores these and other data employed in this vignette.
 These data can be loaded as follows: